General

 # nvcc --version

-6. Connect to the cuDNN download website to bring up the download link.
+6. Access the cuDNN download website to bring up the download link.

 7. Download cuDNN from the link.

 8. cuDNN installation does not bring up any installer but is completed simply when the file is unzipped in the directory where CUDA is installed.
-See the following to perform installation:
+See the following to install:

-• <example> Default version 8.9.7 provided on NAVER Cloud Platform
+• Example: default version 8.9.7 provided by NAVER Cloud Platform

 # cd /root